Name: Andrew Secker

 One recent highlight involved helping one of my key tech clients carry out a major business reorganisation, which involved collective consultation.
 In these projects, I find working on the internal and external comms can be critical in managing legal risk, retaining key staff and managing the client’s reputation.

 The main challenges that employers in the UK currently face include …

 Last year, we ran a survey about the key challenges for UK employers across our six offices.
 Unsurprisingly Brexit and immigration came out as the biggest challenge (19.4% of all responses).
 Hot on the heels were recruitment and retention and skills gap (10.4% and 9.3%) respectively.
 This year, we surveyed clients and contacts about what they were doing to future proof their people strategy.
 Whilst we are just finalising the results, attracting and developing the right talent and addressing both the demand for flexibility and impact of automation are high up the agendas of those we surveyed.

-In London the main challenges for employment solicitors are …
+In the London employment solicitor market the main challenges are …

 My client base contains organisation based or headquartered in London or East Anglia, as well as some national clients.

 What I am seeing at the moment is that, outside of London, there are a number of restructuring exercises occurring, albeit on a much smaller scale than when the recession hit.
 It is more about right sizing an organisation for future growth.